 Registering as a reader

 In order to use the library, you need to register as a reader.
-Bring identification and proof of address when you first visit.
+Download, complete and email the form at the bottom of this page.
+Then bring photo identification and proof of address when you first visit.
 We’ll give you a library card to use from then on.
-Make sure to let us know if you change your details in the future so we can update pour records.
+Make sure to let us know if you change your details in the future so we can update our records.

 We’re here to help you find whatever you need.
 To make sure your visit goes smoothly, please have a look at the library’s online catalogue then email your requests before you come.
 If you turn up with a request, we’ll do our best to help swiftly but there may be a delay while we find the item.

 If you want to see anything from the archives, please email us in advance and let us know what you need.
-Some items are kept offsite so we need time to get them before you come.
+Some items are kept offsite so we need time (up to 3 days) to get them before you come.